WHOIGit/PhytO-ARM/README_sikuliaq.md

 sudo systemctl restart ssh
 ```

 Operators will need to establish remote access to the RPi if operating/accessing PhytO-ARM off ship.
-This could be a VPN service like wireguard/tailscale or a remote desktop service like AnyDesk.
+This could be a remote desktop service like AnyDesk.

 ### RPi5 Network Configuration